Home - Blog - Single Post

 • Cost per Lead (CPL)

-Both platforms allow hyper-local targeting (by ZIP code or pin-drop radius) and international ad campaigns with multi-language support.
+Both platforms allow hyper-local targeting and international campaigns with multi-language support.

 Combining Google & Facebook Ads for Maximum Impact

-This cross-platform synergy ensures your brand is visible when people search, when they scroll, and when they’re ready to buy.
+Cross-platform synergy ensures your brand is seen when users search, scroll, and are ready to buy.

 There’s no one-size-fits-all answer.
-The “better” platform depends on your:
+The “better” platform depends on:

 • Business type